rustfs/docs.rustfs.com/docs/en/installation/windows/index.md

 Please understand:

-> Windows startup **mode** only supports single node single disk mode, more suitable for development, debugging and testing environments.
+> Windows startup **mode** only supports single-node single-disk mode, more suitable for development, debugging, and testing environments.

-1. For detailed introduction about Windows startup mode, please refer to [Startup Modes](../mode/);
+1. For detailed introduction about Windows startup modes, please refer to [Startup Modes](../linux/index.md#mode);

 2. Download the installation package, modify permissions, and start.